 California is a no-fault state and will divide the marital estate equally.
 The marital estate is comprised of property, which can be anything that can be bought or sold.
 Legally, the property is:

 During a high asset divorce, the equitable division can get complicated.
 If you have assets from a previous marriage or an inheritance, you may wonder how you can protect yourself and safeguard your future.
 Contacting the highly sought divorce attorneys at the Law Offices of Stephanie Mahdavi will protect you and your assets.
 We will help resolve the divorce proceedings with your livelihood intact.

 If the marriage is over, it’s time to consider your exit strategy.
 Per California law, the marital estate will be divided equally.
 If you have assets before the marriage, either from inheritance or a previous marriage, the division of the marital estate can be categorized as communal property and separate property.
 To claim your assets are separate from the marital estate, you will need documentation.

 Don’t allow yourself to lose your assets to the communal pot.
 Protect yourself and call us today.

-When you need a high asset divorce attorney in Westlake Village, California, you need the highly sought attorneys at The Law Offices of Stephanie Mahdavi.
-Contact us for a free consultation of your case by clicking here or calling 805-379-4550.
+When you need a high asset divorce attorney in Westlake Village, California, you need the highly sought attorneys at the Law Offices of Stephanie Mahdavi.
+Contact us for a consultation of your case by clicking here or calling 805-379-4550.